Note: This website was automatically translated, so some terms or nuances may not be completely accurate.

 Technology has transformed the relationship between consumers and businesses.

-Traditional marketing, designed with "product purchase" as the goal, prioritized maximizing awareness and sales volume.
+Traditional marketing, designed with "product purchase" as the goal, prioritized strategies like "gaining more awareness" and "maximizing sales."

-In contrast, the subscription-based business model, which will likely become increasingly prevalent, operates on the premise that consumers and companies are constantly "connected. " This represents a shift toward a model that aims for monetization by "ensuring consumers continue using the service, maintaining and deepening the relationship. "
+In contrast, subscription-based business models, which are expected to become increasingly prevalent, operate on the premise that consumers and companies are constantly "connected. " This represents a shift toward a model that aims for monetization by "ensuring consumers continue to use the service, maintaining and deepening the relationship. "

 Even the fundamental 4P marketing framework requires rethinking.
 As digitalization fosters new customer relationships, each P must now cover concepts distinct from the elements traditionally emphasized.